daniel-idowu-01/inventoryflow/README.md

     npm start
     ```

-6. Access InventoryFlow in your browser at `http://l
+6. Access InventoryFlow in your browser at `http://localhost:3000`.

+## Contributing

+Contributions are welcome!
+Feel free to submit bug reports, feature requests, or pull requests to help improve InventoryFlow.

+## License

+This project is licensed under the MIT License.